laughtrey/cis83/README.md

 ### 11 Modules
 >Nov-11 Modules are like little mini-classes I think.
 Neat little script you can reuse without creating an entire class for it.

+### 12 Files
+>Nov-18 Files seem more simple than C++ as well.
+I like it all the built in functionality a lot.

+### 13 Inheritance
+>Nov-25 Same deal as other languages, just learning the syntax at this point.